 You can try this practice whenever you have a few minutes to spare and you’re in the company of strangers.
-Research participants benefitted from conversations that lasted 10-20 minutes.
+Research has found benefits from conversations that last 10-20 minutes.

 How to Do It